Hazardous Waste - Recology of the Coast: Pacifica

 Curbside Battery Collection

-Put household batteries (e.g. rechargeable, alkaline, button) inside a tightly sealed plastic bag, and place on top of your closed recycling bin on collection day.
+Put household batteries (e.g. rechargeable, alkaline, button) inside a clear and sealed plastic bag, and place on top of your closed recycling bin on collection day.

 Apartment Battery Bucket Collection